 At Interfaith Ministries for Greater Houston, we believe that, through service and dialogue, it is possible for very diverse people to know one another and find common ground, while still embracing our personal beliefs and cultures.
-We celebrate the strength of our shared beliefs through three areas of service:
+We celebrate the strength of our shared beliefs through four areas of service:

 In 1955, the Houston Council of Churches launched IM’s predecessor organization, the Church Welfare Bureau, to organize the Protestant community to minister to those in need.
 In 1964, the Bureau was reorganized as Protestant Charities of Houston, a group that was joined and strengthened by the Jewish community.
 Officially chartered as Houston Metropolitan Ministries in 1969, IM has been a leading force in bringing together people of all faiths to serve people in need in the greater Houston area.

 IM was renamed Interfaith Ministries for Greater Houston in 1992 to reflect support from increasingly diverse faith traditions.

 Your privacy is important to us.
 To better protect your privacy, we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
 To make this notice easy to find we make it available on our homepage.

 This notice applies to all information collected or submitted on the Interfaith Ministries for Greater Houston website.
 The types of personal information collected at these pages are:

 - Credit/Debit Card Information, etc.